-\Sys~performs significantly better than both PyTorch and TensorFlow on the MNLI dataset with a batch size of 128.
-We see that this is also true at the level of individual operators.
-Because the two linear projection operators---Proj1 and Proj2---consume a significant portion of the execution time, a lot of the reduction in \Sys's absolute execution time stems from computational savings in these two operators.
+TF-UB and TF perform similarly for the CoLA dataset at batch size 32, as that represents the worst case for TF-UB, and on the Wiki128 dataset at batch size 128 as there is little potential for computational savings due to reduction in padding for that case.
+In the remaining two cases, TF-UB performs better than TF as expected.
+For the RACE dataset at batch size 128, which represents the best case for TF-UB, TF-UB performs slightly better than \Sys.
+In cases where \Sys~performs better than TensorFlow, we find that a lot of the reduction in \Sys's absolute execution time stems from computational savings in the Proj1 and Proj2 two operators, which consume a significant portion of the execution time.
 The QK\textsuperscript{T} and AttnV operators, however, show a higher relative reduction in execution time as they are quadratically proportional to the sequence lengths as opposed to Proj1 and Proj2 which are linearly proportional to sequence lengths.
 This difference in proportionality is also reflected in the data for the Wiki128 dataset.
-There, we see that, as compared to PyTorch, \Sys~performance worse on the Proj1 and Proj2 operators and better on the QK\textsuperscript{T} and AttnV operators.
 TensorFlow generally does well on the Softmax operator, performing better than \Sys~for the RACE and Wiki128 datasets.
 We believe this is due to better optimized implementations and that this gap can be reduced with more time spent optimizing \Sys's implementation of the operator.